 After about an hour’s sailing we made it into the Whitsunday Passage, named by Cook on his 1770 voyage for the time of year he came through here.
 The Passage separates the two largest islands in the group, Hook Island (left) from Whitsunday Island (right).

 This resort on Hook island has been closed after suffering cyclone damage.
 Apparently 12 of the 24 Great Barrier Reef resorts have been closed down either from cyclone damage or the tourist downturn since the GFC.
 According to Conor it was also a handy port in a storm for sailors in the region.

-We then sailed down the ocean side of Whitsunday Island and parked off Tongue Bay and took the dinghy into the beach on the northern side of Tongue Point.
+We sailed down the ocean side of Whitsunday Island and parked off Tongue Bay and took the dinghy into the beach on the northern side of Tongue Point.

-From there it was a short walk up to the Hill Inlet lookout over the famous Whitehaven Beach.
+It was a short walk up to the Hill Inlet lookout over the famous Whitehaven Beach.
 Renowned for its white sand and turquoise, blue and green water, it’s no surprise it has often been named as Australia best beach, looking out over Whitsunday National Park.

 This was the view north towards Edgecumbe Heights Recreation Reserve.
 There are plenty of bushwalks around here and I’d like to come back and explore Bowen a bit more.

 For now it was back in the car to continue the odyssey north.
 I stopped at Inkerman lookout south of Home Hill.
 This view north shows the mouth of the Burdekin River.

 I spent my final night at Townsville.
 After booking in at a hotel, I drove 10km north of town to Cape Pallarenda.
 The protected conservation park by the beach hosted a military hospital in the Second World War, receiving casualties from the New Guinea campaign.